SilentRhetoric/Bonfire/README.md

 ## When can Bonfire be used?

 Anytime you want to permanently burn ASAs Bonfire can help.
-This could be to clear tokens out of an account without sending them back to their creators.
-Or, if you want to remove tokens from circulating supply, the Bonfire smart contract is the standard place to do so.
+This could be to clear assets out of an account without sending them back to their creators.
+Or, if you want to remove assets from available and/or circulating supply, the Bonfire smart contract is the standard place to do so.
 Note that ASAs with clawback enabled can never be permanently burned.

 ## Who can use Bonfire?